Master of Public Administration Executive Track

 The program is designed to be completed in two years.
 All students will have the opportunity to complete the core courses in two years and they may choose to complete the electives during the summer, during the regular semester while taking the core classes, or after they complete those classes.

-Applicants to the MPA executive track program must:
+Applicants to the MPA executive track must:

 - Have a bachelor’s degree from an accredited undergraduate institution.